Norwegian Sky Cruise Prices

 How Norwegian Sky Compares

-Norwegian Sky is priced at the 72th percentile among comparable ships — on the premium end for its peer group.
+Norwegian Sky is priced at the 57th percentile among comparable ships — near the middle of the market.

 Norwegian Escape